9 Strange but Very Real Superstitions in Argentina

 Where black people bring buena suerte, red heads bring back luck.
 Political correctness has no home in Argentine superstition.

-Mufa is Argentine slang for bad luck or jinx.
+Mufa is Argentinian slang for bad luck or jinx.
 If someone is mufa, they bring bad luck.
 A red head is mufa, or yeta (another word for bad luck).

 5. Tocate el izquierdo